Are solar panels worth it?

 Some states and local governments provide incentives to homeowners to encourage solar power usage.
 While these incentives may not make solar panels free, they can dramatically reduce the cost of a new solar array installation.

-You can find out more information about incentives available to you by calling solar installers in your area.
+As a homeowner, you can find out more information about incentives available to you by calling local solar installers in your area.
 Solar installers are often up to date on the incentives available to homeowners they serve.

 Do you have the space to go solar?